Thousands evacuated after Pemex gasoline leak in western Mexico

-MEXICO CITY (Reuters) - Thousands of people were evacuated in western Mexico on Wednesday morning after thieves tapping a pipeline run by state oil monopoly Pemex caused a major gasoline leak.
+MEXICO CITY, Oct 30 (Reuters) - Thousands of people were evacuated in western Mexico on Wednesday morning after thieves tapping a pipeline run by state oil monopoly Pemex caused a major gasoline leak.

 Authorities in the state of Jalisco said there were no reports of casualties after the local government ordered some 7,500 people to be evacuated from the affected area.